tc39/proposal-module-expressions/README.md

 ### What about Blöcks?

 [Blöcks] has been archived.
-This proposal is probably a better fit for JavaScript for a bunch of reasons:
+Module blocks is probably a better fit for JavaScript for a bunch of reasons:
-- Blöcks was trying to introduce a new block type or even function.
+- Blöcks was trying to introduce a new type of function.
 Both imply that you can close over/capture values outside that scope.
 We tried to allow that in Blöcks (because it is expected) which turned out to be a can of worms.
 - Instead, Modules are well-explored, well-specified and well-understood by tooling, engines and developers.
 A lot of questions we had to worry about in Blöcks are naturally resolved through prior work in the modules space (e.g a module can only reference the global scope and do imports).
 - Modules already have a caching mechanism.
 - Modules are easier to  backwards compatible by making module blocks ObjectURL-able.